ajiteshgogoi/touchbase/src/content/blog/how-to-resolve-conflicts.md

 -   **Miscommunication:** A simple misunderstanding can quickly escalate into a full-blown argument.
 -   **Differing Values:** Disagreements about core beliefs or priorities can lead to conflict.
--   **Limited Resources:** Competition for resources like time, money, or attention can create tension.
+-   **Limited Resources:** Competition for resources like time, money or attention can create tension.
 -   **Personality Clashes:** Sometimes, individuals simply have conflicting personalities or communication styles.
 -   **Unmet Expectations:** When expectations aren't clearly communicated or met, resentment can build.